MetPX/sr3-examples/README.md

 # sr3-examples
-examples of configurations an plugins for different use cases.
+examples of configurations and plugins for different use cases.